 At this point, you’ll need an SSH client.
 On most distros, you have the OpenSSH client installed.
 But, if you don’t, install it with the following command:

-Next, you need to discover the IP address of the server.
-On Ubuntu, the IP address is shown in the Network applet in System Settings or you can use the command line:
+Let’s make sure SSH works before trying to mess around with SCP.
+Before you can connect via SSH, you need to discover the IP address of the server.
+On graphical servers, the IP address is shown in the Network applet in System Settings.
+On most servers, you should use the